kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 The non-standard ``FLIP`` function enables reversing values from an axis belonging to a coverage expression.
 The output coverage expression has *no* changes in the grid domains, base type and dimensionality, but with reversed values and geo bounds of the selected axis; if this axis is irregular then its list coeffcients is reversed as well.
-See more :ref:`details <sec-flipl>` in rasql.
+See more :ref:`details <sec-flip>` in rasql.

 **Syntax**